 - Package the academic research and findings into frameworks, methods and approaches that can be used by industry and university alike.

-- Share and publish the findings ether in publications or to this open standard community.
+- Share and publish the findings either in publications or to this open standard community.

-- Mark von Rosing, IT University of Copenhagen and Copenhagen Business School, Denmark
+- Prof. Mark von Rosing, IT University of Copenhagen and Copenhagen Business School, Denmark

 - Siavash Moshiri and Simon Polovina, Sheffield Hallam University, UK